InternetFreedomFoundation/archive/content/post/read-our-comments-on-the-dots-paper-to-develop-an-indian-artificial-intelligence-stack-2.md

 +++
-author = "Anushka Jain"
+author = 'Anushka Jain'
-categories = ["artificial intelligence", "Surveillance", "Privacy", "algorithmic bias"] date = 2020-10-03T04:24:00Z description = ""
+categories = ['artificial intelligence', 'Surveillance', 'Privacy', 'algorithmic bias'] date = 2020-10-03T04:24:00Z description = ''
 draft = false
-slug = "read-our-comments-on-the-dots-paper-to-develop-an-indian-artificial-intelligence-stack-2"
+slug = 'read-our-comments-on-the-dots-paper-to-develop-an-indian-artificial-intelligence-stack-2'
-summary = "Our main recommendation to the committee was to set up an independent supervisory data protection authority to regulate the stack. " tags = ["artificial intelligence", "Surveillance", "Privacy", "algorithmic bias"] title = "Read our comments on the DoT's Paper to develop an Indian Artificial Intelligence Stack"
+summary = 'Our main recommendation to the committee was to set up an independent supervisory data protection authority to regulate the stack. ' tags = ['artificial intelligence', 'Surveillance', 'Privacy', 'algorithmic bias'] title = "Read our comments on the DoT's Paper to develop an Indian Artificial Intelligence Stack"

 +++